Nottingham-CTU/Extra-Calculation-Functions/README.md

     preserve a generated random number, consider pairing this function with the *ifnull* function, so that the calculated field's current value (once set) is preferred over a new value.
     <br>e.g. `ifnull( [calc_field_name], randomnumber() )`

+Note that where the arguments to *ifenum* and *ifnull* are themselves functions, they will all be evaluated prior to the *ifenum* or *ifnull* logic execution (eager evaluation), even if those arguments are not needed.
+Using REDCap's built-in *if* function instead will avoid this issue, at the expense of more complicated calculation logic.

 ## Project-level configuration options